rnascunha/docker_images/pxe_boot/README.md

 ### Images

-You need to download and unpack all the images files of the tools or OSs that you want to boot at a directory.
+You need to download and unpack all the images files of the tools/OSs that you want to boot at a directory.
 Set this folder at the `.env` file (done by the `scrpits/config.sh` script), `IMAGES_PATH` property.
 This folder will be mapped inside the container to the `/tftpboot/images` directory.

-You also need to configure the menu and boot parameters of the images that you download and put at `tftpboot/pxelinux.cfg`.
+You also need to configure the menu and boot parameters of the images that you download and put at `tftpboot/pxelinux.cfg/`.
 There is already some configurations there that you can use as reference.
 To all check all options, see [SYSLINUX](https://wiki.syslinux.org/wiki/index.php?title=SYSLINUX#How_do_I_Configure_SYSLINUX.3F).

 ### DNSMasq

-The container must run a DHCP server at your network, so it will be responsible to provide the correct network parameters to other devices.
+The container must run a DHCP server at your local network, so it will be responsible to provide the correct network parameters to other devices.
 The `etc/dnsmasq.conf` must be configured accordingly.
 The most important are:
 ```bash
 # The range of ip address
 dhcp-range=192.168.0.10,192.168.0.200,255.255.255.0,12h